World-Class Rainbow Fishing

 The dining room/recreation area features a stereo, TV, DVD player, free Wi-Fi access, and a satellite phone.

 Meals: After breakfast at the Lodge, you'll make a deli sandwich from an array of meats, cheeses, and condiments for your fishing day.
 Your lunch, snacks, and refreshments are kept in a cooler on the boat.
 During peak salmon season, your guide will often prepare a shore lunch for you over an open fire.
-Dinners feature fresh steaks, baked salmon, grilled chicken, an Italian or Mexican night, and barbequed baby back ribs.
+Dinners feature fresh steaks, baked salmon, grilled chicken, an Italian or Mexican night, and barbecued baby back ribs.
 With advanced notice, the Lodge can accommodate special dietary needs.

 Alcohol: A complimentary glass of wine is served with dinner.
 Otherwise, you'll need to bring your own alcohol.

+In King Salmon, a member of the Lodge staff will greet you and transport you in a private shuttle van to the air taxi transfer.
 Next, you’ll take a 30-minute scenic plane ride across Katmai National Park to the Lodge's 1,450-foot dirt runway.
 Here, you’ll be greeted by the Lodge staff.
 They will carry your bags to your room.
 You’ll meet your hosts, pick up your cabin assignments, and enjoy appetizers.

 Riverfront heated cabins